-A 2-year physical therapy assistant Associate of Applied Science program is designed to prepare students to enter the job market as a physical therapy assistant, working with licensed physical therapists to provide patient care.
-Students learn techniques - such as hydrotherapy, traction and massage - to help alleviate the physical pain that patients experience.
-In addition to applying these physical therapy techniques, students gain hands-on experience in learning to help patients increase their mobility by using canes, wheelchairs, crutches and other aids.
+Students in physical therapy assistant Associate of Applied Science programs learn techniques such as hydrotherapy, traction, and massage to help alleviate the physical pain that patients experience.
+In addition to applying these physical therapy techniques, students gain hands-on experience in learning to help patients increase their mobility by using canes, wheelchairs, crutches, and other aids.

 - Musculoskeletal therapy

 - Rehabilitation techniques

 Bachelor of Science in Pre-Physical Therapy programs provide coursework and training related to advanced theories and concepts in physical therapy, including disease prevention, health promotion, professional communication methods, and statistical analysis.
 Graduates will have learned how to work as part of a healthcare team and provide basic patient care.

 Most courses in these programs are focused on scientific topics, such as the following:

 According to the U.S. Bureau of Labor Statistics (BLS), there were around 81,230 physical therapy assistant jobs in 2015 (www.bls.gov).
 The BLS projected 41% job growth in the field from 2014 to 2024.
 This rate is much faster than the average and is attributed to the growing needs of an aging population.
 As of May 2015, the BLS reported that physical therapy assistants took home a median annual income of $55,170.